Serbroda/thymeleaf-component-dialect-demo/README.md

 Requirements
 ------------

-This demo is build with with Maven 3 and Java 1.8.
+This demo is build with Maven 3 and Java 1.8.

 Usage
 -----